alphagov/location-data-importer/README.md

 ### Process:

-(1) Code point files parsed and inserted into the Mongo DB.
+(1) Code point files parsedCsvLine and inserted into the Mongo DB.
 This is done upfront as we make a reference table to query address postcodes against to discover GSS codes.

     - Example document: